-[Option B: 70,000 and 80,000 breeding pairs, respectively, resulting in an approximate wintering population size of 545,000 individuals.]
+Targets for MU1 and MU2: 70,000 and 80,000 breeding pairs, respectively, resulting in an approximate wintering population size of 545,000 individuals.

-The proposed wintering population size target is approximately [Option A: 80%] [Option B: 70%] of the population size reported in the ISSMP.
-[Option A: It represents similar proportions also for the two MUs in the breeding season].
-[Option B represents approximately 80% of the size of the breeding population in the ISSMP for MU1 and approximately 70% for MU2].
+The proposed wintering population size target is approximately 70% of the population size reported in the ISSMP.
+This represents approximately 80% of the size of the breeding population in the ISSMP for MU1 and approximately 70% for MU2.

-In MU1, the target (70,000 pairs) is twice as much as the FRP (35,000 pairs), but the target is only 10,000 - 15,000 pairs less than the ISSMP or the Current Value (Figure 2).
+In MU1, the target (70,000 pairs) is more than twice as much as the FRP (31,000 pairs), but the target is only 10,000 - 15,000 pairs less than the ISSMP or the Current Value (Figure 2).
 Therefore, maintaining this population around the target would require a rather tight management of the offtake both through harvest and derogation at both the staging and wintering areas.
-This MU is a high priority for establishing a dynamic, model-based harvest management system.
+Close coordination between the MU1 Range States is necessary and consideration needs to be given to the presence of MU1 birds in the areas of overlap with MU2 in the non-breeding season when devising management measures for MU2.
+MU1 This MU is a high priority for establishing a dynamic, model-based harvest management system.

-In MU2, the target [Option A: of 100,000 pairs is 37% higher than the FRP] [Option B: of 80,000 pairs is 10% higher than the FRP].
+In MU2, the target of 80,000 pairs is 10% higher than the FRP.
 In this MU, the CV is much higher than the value reported in the ISSMP mainly because of the substantially higher estimate for Germany (Figure 2).
 Current Values of the national populations in Germany, Belgium and France are close to the national bFRPs.
 Therefore, these populations require a tight management to ensure that they are maintained above the bFRP.
-However, a more substantial reduction [(Option A: c.
-38,000 pairs)] [(Option B: c.
-58,000 pairs)] of the breeding population is possible in the Netherlands without failing to maintain the population around the target.
+However, a more substantial reduction c.
+58,000 pairs) of the breeding population is possible in the Netherlands without failing to maintain the population around the target.
 However, the Netherlands shall exercise derogations with extra care after the arrival of birds from MU1.